Phoenix officers punched and shocked a deaf Black man, body camera footage shows

 McAlpin was arrested on suspicion of assaulting the man who called the police but hasn’t been charged with assaulting him.

+Showalter said his client was never involved in a fight with the man.

-The agency told ABC15 that the encounter is under investigation and was assigned to its internal affairs unit.
+The encounter is under investigation and was assigned to the agency’s internal affairs unit, the department said.

-The Phoenix Police Department has been accused by the U.S. Justice Department of discriminating against Black, Hispanic and Native American people, unlawfully detaining homeless people and use excessive force, including unjustified deadly force.
+The Phoenix Police Department has been accused by the U.S. Justice Department of discriminating against Black, Hispanic and Native American people, unlawfully detaining homeless people and using excessive force, including unjustified deadly force.

 The city has said it is committed to reforms in its police department but has resisted efforts to enter a consent decree with the Justice Department.